Suing for Breach of Verbal Contract

 Breach of Oral Contract in Florida

 In Florida, oral contracts are enforceable.
 To prove a breach of oral contract, a plaintiff must state facts that show that both parties agreed to a partnership and had no uncertainties.
 The oral contract can undergo the same scrutiny as written contracts, including offer, acceptance, consideration, and speculation of the terms.
-In addition, the party who asserts the oral contract must prove that it exists by providing evidence.
+Also, the party who asserts the oral contract must prove that it exists by providing evidence.

 To claim an oral contract breach, the afflicted party must show three elements: